What is the Self-Support Medical Care System? | Comprehensive Guide on Eligibility, 10% Copayment Mechanism, and Application Process

 ・Printed screen showing health insurance card information from My Portal

-Additionally, while it varies by municipality, it is advisable to bring your My Number Card as it is the most effective form of identification.
-If you do not have a My Number Card, bring a notification card with your individual number, a disability certificate, a driver's license, or other identification.
+Additionally, while it varies by municipality, bringing a My Number Card is recommended as it is the most effective form of identification.
+For those without a My Number Card, bring a notification card with your individual number, a disability certificate, a driver's license, or another form of identification.

 4-2.
 Application Process

-The process for applying for Medical Aid for Self-Support is as follows:
+The application process for Supportive Medical Care is as follows:

-1. Confirm that the hospital is a "designated medical institution for Medical Aid for Self-Support"
+1. Confirm that the hospital is a "Designated Supportive Medical Care Institution"

-2. Request the attending physician to create a diagnosis form
+2. Request the primary doctor to prepare a diagnosis

 3. Fill out the necessary documents at the municipal office (such as the social welfare department) and apply

-First, confirm whether the hospital is applicable to the Medical Aid for Self-Support system, then request the attending physician to create a diagnosis form.
+First, confirm whether the hospital is applicable under the Supportive Medical Care system, then request the primary doctor to prepare a diagnosis.

-The format of the diagnosis form varies by local government, so check with the municipal office or website in advance.
+The format of the diagnosis varies by municipality, so check with the municipal office or website in advance.

-When applying, specify the hospital for outpatient visits and the pharmacy for prescriptions from the "designated medical institution for Medical Aid for Self-Support" set by each local government and fill in the necessary information.
+During the application, specify the hospital for outpatient visits and the pharmacy for prescriptions from the "Designated Supportive Medical Care Institutions" defined by each municipality and fill out the necessary details.

-Once the amount recorded on the Self-Payment Cap Management Form reaches the monthly cap, any further medical expenses will be covered by public funding, and no payment will be required.
+Once the amount recorded on the Self-Burden Limit Management Form reaches the monthly cap, any further medical expenses will be covered by public funding, and no payment will be required.

-5. Points to Note When Using Medical Aid for Self-Support
+5. Points to Note When Using Supportive Medical Care

 5-1.
 Can Only Be Used at Pre-Designated Medical Institutions and Pharmacies

-Medical Aid for Self-Support can only be used at pre-designated medical institutions and pharmacies.
+Supportive Medical Care can only be used at pre-designated medical institutions and pharmacies.

-For example, if you visit a hospital not designated at the time of applying for Medical Aid for Self-Support, the window will not charge 10%, but the usual 30%.
+For example, even if you visit a hospital not designated at the time of application for Supportive Medical Care, the out-of-pocket expense will not be reduced to 10% at the counter but will remain at the usual 30%.

-Also, if you visit for conditions or disabilities unrelated to Medical Aid for Self-Support, it will not apply, so be careful.
+Also, if you visit for conditions or disabilities unrelated to Supportive Medical Care, it will not apply, so be cautious.

-If you forget to submit the documents, the 10% burden will not apply, so make sure to bring them.
+If you forget to submit the documents, the burden will not be reduced to 10%, so make sure to bring them.

-If you forget, consult with the hospital's reception to either pay after verifying the recipient certificate later or apply for a refund with the municipality.
+If you forget, consult with the hospital's counter to either confirm the recipient certificate later for payment or apply for a refund from the municipality.

-When applying for a refund with the municipality, a receipt is required, so be sure to obtain one from the medical institution.
+When applying for a refund from the municipality, a receipt is required, so be sure to obtain one from the medical institution.

-Medical Aid for Self-Support has a maximum validity of one year.
+Supportive Medical Care has a maximum validity period of one year.

-Additionally, the certification period for rehabilitation medical care is generally three months, but it can be extended up to one year based on the treatment progress and the appropriateness of the condition.
+Additionally, the certification period for rehabilitative care is generally three months, but it can be extended up to one year based on the treatment progress and condition assessment.

-As the expiration date approaches, a renewal notice will be mailed to the address provided at the time of application by your local municipality.
+As the expiration date approaches, a renewal notice will be sent by mail to the address provided at the time of application from your local municipality.

 5-4.
 Renewal Takes About Two Months After Application

-The validity of Medical Aid for Self-Support is up to one year, but renewing it allows for continued reduction of out-of-pocket expenses.
+The validity period for Supportive Medical Care is a maximum of one year, but renewal allows for continued reduction of out-of-pocket expenses.

-Renewal requires gathering the necessary documents, just like a new application, and completing the procedure at the municipal office.
+Renewal involves gathering the necessary documents, similar to the initial application, and completing the procedure at the municipal office.

-Regarding the physician's diagnosis form, submission is required once every two years for renewals.
+For the doctor's diagnosis, submission is required every two years for continuous cases.

 Renewal takes about two months after application, which is quite a long period.

-Renewal applications can be submitted starting three months before the expiration date, so it's best to apply as early as possible.
+Renewal applications can be submitted three months before the expiration date, so it is advisable to apply as early as possible.

 5-5.
 What to Do If the New Recipient Certificate Hasn't Arrived Before Your Appointment

-Until the new recipient certificate arrives, present the copy of the Medical Aid for Self-Support application at the reception.
+Until the new recipient certificate arrives, present the copy of the Supportive Medical Care application at the counter.

-It takes about two months for Medical Aid for Self-Support to be approved.
+It takes about two months for Supportive Medical Care to be approved.

-During this time, a copy of the application will be issued at the municipal office, and many medical institutions and pharmacies will arrange to collect medical expenses after the recipient certificate is issued.
+During that time, the application copy issued at the municipal counter can be used, and many medical institutions and pharmacies will defer billing for medical expenses until after the recipient certificate is issued.

-6. What the Author Using Medical Aid for Self-Support (Mental Outpatient Medical Care) Wants to Convey
+6. What the Author Using Supportive Medical Care (Psychiatric Outpatient Care) Wants to Convey

-The author of this article is a user of the Medical Aid for Self-Support system (mental outpatient medical care).
+The author of this article is an individual who is actually using the Supportive Medical Care system (psychiatric outpatient care).

 I learned about this system about three years after I started visiting a psychiatrist.

-Although I knew about the system, I thought, "The application seems cumbersome," and "Even if the 30% burden is reduced to 10%, it might not make much difference," so I didn't apply.
+Although I was aware of the system, I thought, "The application seems troublesome," and "Even if the 30% burden is reduced to 10%, it might not make much difference," so I didn't apply.

-However, when I finally decided to apply, thanks to the detailed explanation from the city hall staff, the application process was surprisingly smooth.
+However, once I decided to apply, thanks to the detailed explanation from the staff at the city hall counter, I was able to apply surprisingly smoothly.

-Now, I truly feel that the financial burden has significantly eased.
+Currently, I feel that my financial burden has significantly eased.

-For those who visit frequently, the benefits of Medical Aid for Self-Support are even greater.
+For those who frequently visit medical institutions, the benefits of Supportive Medical Care are even greater.

 Share this article